EFFECTIVE DATE: April 08th, 2021.

 Active Information Collection.

 When you visit a SpotOn Website, SpotOn Mobile, use the Services, or participate in activities that are part of the Services, SpotOn and Merchants may collect information related to such activities.
-SpotOn does not intentionally collect Personally Identifiable Information about you other than (i) such information that you provide us as described above, either directly to SpotOn or through a SpotOn Access Portal (including through permissions you authorize with social media sites which are used in conjunction with the Services (e.g., Facebook, Twitter and other sites)), or (ii) information submitted to SpotOn for you by one or more Merchants.
+This information is limited to (i) such information that you provide us as described above, either directly to SpotOn or through a SpotOn Access Portal (including through permissions you authorize with social media sites which are used in conjunction with the Services (e.g., Facebook, Twitter and other sites)), or (ii) information submitted to SpotOn for you by one or more Merchants.
 SpotOn may, however, keep track of your responses to Offers (defined below), visits to and purchases from Merchants and associate that information with your registration information, including your Personally Identifiable Information (see “Program Information Collection,” below).

 Passive Information Collection.